reas40126/SQL-Practice/README.md

-This place record my learnings on SQL
+This place record my learnings on MySQL, currently working on Hackerrank